 This is where monitoring my progress and staying focused came into play.
 After the first year, I had made solid progress paying off two of my highest interest loans, but I wasn’t moving quickly enough.
 I added a second job and took any additional side work that I could find.

-Now here I am ($51,837 later) having just made my last payment in less time than it took me to accumulate that debt.
+Now here I am, having just made my last payment on $50k in student loan debt in less time than it took me to accumulate that debt.
 Ridding yourself of your student loans is attainable.
 It didn’t take an inheritance, a government bailout, and I certainly wasn’t making a 6 figure salary; just a plan and some hard work.